rrwick/Bandage/README.md

 8. Run qmake to generate a Makefile: `qmake`
 9. Build the program: `make`
 10. `Bandage` should now be an executable file.
-11. Optionally, copy the program into /usr/local/bin: `sudo make install`
+11. Optionally, copy the program into /usr/local/bin: `sudo make install`.
+The Bandage build directory can then be deleted.
 12. Optionally, delete the built OGDF library.

 ### Mac